jnozzi/cocoadev.com/markdown/NSOutlineViewDraggingRows.md

 Anyone using this page to get started on implementing this should look out - the above code contains an incorrectly named method.
 It should be:

-- (BOOL)outlineView:(General/NSOutlineView *) oView writeItems:(General/NSArray *) rows toPasteboard:(General/NSPasteboard *) pboard
+- (BOOL)outlineView:(NSOutlineView *) oView writeItems:(NSArray *) rows toPasteboard:(NSPasteboard *) pboard

 I fell foul of this since the Xcode documentation at first appears to lack these delegate methods and so I cut and pasted the code above as a starting point.
 The Apple sample code is however correct.
-The info is in the Xcode docs - just not listed under the delegate methods for General/NSOutlineView - instead they can be found at  General/NSOutlineViewDataSource protocol --General/GrahamCox
+The info is in the Xcode docs - just not listed under the delegate methods for NSOutlineView - instead they can be found at  NSOutlineViewDataSource protocol --GrahamCox